How NU contributes to the development of Integrated Research and Education Environments:

 Developing online courses designed in close collaboration with the business sector provides the opportunity to offer business-relevant courses for both working professionals as well as Swedish and international students.
 This way, strong research and education environments can become important academic partners for companies within relevant industries, and offer attractive courses for students.

 About the programme

 The programme relates to development and implementation of online courses that are internationally viable.
-The aim is to promote the international positioning of the strong teaching and research environments at the university through support for the development of online master’s-level and doctorate-level specialist courses.
-Courses developed must also have a concentration that corresponds to the needs of the business sector, as well as promote pedagogical development.
-The initiative is to result in the development of targeted, online courses, not MOOCs.
-These targeted courses are characterised by having a clearly defined target group with admission based on defined entry requirements.
-In this way, the technological advantages of MOOCs, can be combined with the possibility of providing a tailored offering.
+The aim is to promote the international positioning of the strong education and research environments at the university through support for the development of online master’s-level and doctorate-level specialist courses.
+Courses developed must also have a concentration that corresponds to the needs of the business sector, as well as promote pedagogical development of online education.

 The programme’s contribution to the university’s development

 Universities currently face increased competition, where profiling of research and higher education constitutes a prerequisite to assert themselves in the face of global competition.
 Online course offerings provide an opportunity for the universities to position their strong educational and research environments nationally and internationally.
 Courses should be developed in collaboration with companies, which provides the universities with good insight into the knowledge needs of the business sector.
 Furthermore, it is important that courses at the master’s level with strong connections to the business sector strengthen the conditions for recruitment of students nationally and internationally.